-- Topographical Site Plan minimum scale 1" = 20' (with 2' contours) - Elevations (all four sides; drawings shall include how Applicant plans to deal with grade, if any, at each elevation) minimum scale 1/4" = 1' - Floor Plan minimum scale 1/4" = 1' - Color samples (exterior window, siding and roofing colors) and material samples (catalog cuts or drawings of exterior light fixtures, samples of pavers, brick or other masonry) need to be provided for review. - A string layout of the footprint of the house and driveway location shall be completed at the time of application. - Landscaping plan - Completed ARC Submittal Application form - Applicable Application Fee
+- Topographical Site Plan minimum scale 1" = 20' (with 2' contours) - Elevations (all four sides; drawings shall include how Applicant plans to deal with grade, if any, at each elevation) minimum scale 1/4" = 1' - Floor Plan minimum scale 1/4" = 1' - Color samples (exterior window, siding and roofing colors) and material samples (catalog cuts or drawings of exterior light fixtures, samples of pavers, brick or other masonry) need to be provided for review. - A string layout of the footprint of the house and driveway location shall be completed at the time of application. - Landscaping plan - Timeline showing completion of construction, from breaking ground to final building inspection, within twelve (12) months. - Completed ARC Submittal Application form - Applicable Application Fee